June 29, 2024

-Aptitude sections usually have maths, qualitative and quantitative reasoning, which students require to solve to gain points.
+The aptitude sections typically include math and qualitative and quantitative reasoning, which students must solve to earn points.

 So,